tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 >**Note**: Only necessary if you want to track new data inputs that are not already declared in the [dvc.yaml](../dvc.yaml) file as outputs of a stage.

+> **Info**: The files added with DVC should be Git-ignored, but adding with DVC will automatically create .gitignore files.
+What Git tracks are references with a .dvc suffix (e.g. data/raw.dvc).
+Make sure you add and push the .dvc files to the Git remote.

 ## Update Docker Image / Dependencies

 As your requirements change, always update [requirements.txt](../requirements.txt) with your fixed versions: